 Permanent Hair Loss Linked to Taxotere

-While chemotherapy is known to cause hair loss, most cases resolve in 3-6 months after the treatment is finished and hair completely regrows.
+While chemotherapy is known to cause hair loss, most cases resolve in three to six months after the treatment is finished, and the patient’s hair completely regrows.
 Hair loss following chemotherapy is one of the most distressing side effects of treatment.
 Studies show it has a direct impact on quality of life.
 Permanent hair loss can be devastating.

 Some studies now show that Taxotere can cause permanent, irreversible alopecia.
 All body hair is affected, including eyebrows, eyelashes and pubic hair.

-- A 2012 study published in the Annals of Oncology by Kluger et al. followed 20 women.
-19 of the 20 women who received Taxotere had permanent hair loss including eyebrow and eyelash loss.
+A 2012 study published in the Annals of Oncology followed 20 women on Taxotere.
+Nineteen had permanent hair loss, including eyebrow and eyelash loss.
 One patient treated for reoccurring breast cancer previously underwent chemotherapy with different drugs and had complete hair regrowth.
 After she received Taxotere, she suffered permanent hair loss.

-In addition to the risk of permanent hair loss, this drug has a number of other side effects.
-Many of these are reversible, though in some cases these complications can be fatal.
+Taxotere has a number of other side effects associated with its use.
+Many of these are reversible, though in some cases these complications can result in death.

 - Fatigue and weakness

 - Nail changes (nails may discolor or fall off)